theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 To save any changes made in the **Settings** menu, click **[Save]**.

 {: .box-note }
-**Note:** All server setting changes require a yunIO service restart.
-All Swagger/OpenAPI definitions must be updated manually on server settings change by saving the service once more.
+**Note:** All changes in the **Settings** menu require a restart of the yunIO service.

 ![Server-Settings](/img/content/yunio/Server-settings.png){:class="img-responsive" }

-### Endpoint
+### Services Endpoint

 The **Service URL Kind** option defines the URL that is used to connect to yunIO services.

 - *Default*: <br>
-If TLS is active, the *Subject Alternative Name* provided by the X.509 certificate is used as the hostname, see [Transport Layer Security](#transport-layer-security). <br>
+If TLS is active, the first *Subject Alternative Name* provided by the X.509 certificate is used as the hostname, see [Transport Layer Security](#transport-layer-security).
+- *Custom*: <br>
+Allows you to enter a custom hostname.
+Enter the hostname in the field **Custom Hostname** and click **[Save]** to update the OpenAPI definitions of all existing services.
 - *Azure Relay Hybrid Connection*:<br>
 When an Azure Relay Hybrid Connection is set up, yunIO services use an Azure Relay address to become accessible to applications running in the Azure cloud.
 For more information on Azure Relay, refer to the knowledge base article [Establish an Azure Relay Hybrid Connection to yunIO](https://kb.theobald-software.com/yunio/establish-an-azure-relay-hybrid-connection).

-- *Custom*: <br>
-Allows you to enter a custom hostname.
-Enter the hostname in the field **Custom Hostname** and click **[Save]** to update the OpenAPI definitions of all existing services.
+{: .box-note }
+**Note:** Wildcard certificates are supported.
+Enter the hostname of the certificate as a custom endpoint.

+{: .box-tip }
+**Tip:** To set up multiple endpoints, use multiple yunIO servers, one for each endpoint.

 ### Transport Layer Security